-While the fire was still smoldering, local officials were claiming that it was caused by a faulty fireplace flue, in the lady's ward.
+While the fire was still smoldering, local officials claimed it was caused by a faulty fireplace flue, in the lay's ward.

 After one of the Daily Statesman articles (from the next day) mentioned that the inmate wards were heated by steam pipes (lunatics and fireplaces don't mix well), not another article was written, and the local and state officials stuck with this being an accident.